espidev/ProtectionStones/README.md

     /ps add|remove [playername] - Use this command to add or remove a member of your protected region.
     /ps addowner|removeowner [playername] - Use this command to add or remove an owner of your protected region.
     /ps flag [flagname] [setting|default] - Use this command to set a flag in your protected region.
+    /ps rent - Use this command to manage rents (buying and selling).
     /ps hide|unhide - Use this command to hide or unhide your protectionstones block.
     /ps setparent [region|none] - Set the region you are in to inherit properties from another region you own (https://worldguard.enginehub.org/en/latest/regions/priorities/)
     /ps name [name|none] - Nickname your region to help identify it easily.